 The Divorce Mediation Process

-The mediation process is speedier and more cost-effective than traditional judicial processes.
+The divorce mediation process is speedier and more cost-effective than traditional judicial processes.
 It must work if you and your spouse can reach an agreement on the conditions of the divorce.
 To succeed, you must agree to share decisions regarding property distribution, child custody, and spousal support.

 You will need to go to court to receive a divorce decree.
 If mediation is feasible, you and your spouse will submit the choices jointly to a court for approval.

-Find an Independent Counsel for Divorce Mediation
+Find a Divorce Family Lawyer for Divorce Mediation

 A mediator in a divorce cannot provide legal advice.
 It is strongly recommended that each party have their own independent counsel to review the agreements and get their legal opinions before signing.